-In August 2003, SI.com (the Sports Illustrated web site) listed White third in its rankings of the most powerful people in college football.
-In its Jan.
-12, 2004, issue, Sporting News listed him in its Power 100 as third among five names in the "front office" category (and the lone college athletics director among the 100).
-In December 2004, White was named the 15th most influential individual in collegiate sports by Street & Smith's SportsBusiness Journal.
-He has been a member of the NCAA Coalition on Intercollegiate Athletics (COIA) that deals with academics, fiscal reform and student-athlete well-being.
+In December, 2004, White was named the 15th most influential individual in collegiate sports by Street & Smith's SportsBusiness Journal.
+He has been a member of the NCAA Coalition on Intercollegiate Athletics (COIA) that deals with academics, fiscal reform and student-athlete wellbeing.
 He also was an ex-officio member of the NCAA Committee on Academic Performance and a member of its Penalty and Rewards subcommittee.

-White has served as mentor for an impressive list of senior level athletics administrators who have worked for him, then gone on to become directors of athletics - including Jim Sterk of Washington State, Tom Boeh of Ohio University and currently Fresno State, Ian McCaw of Northeastern, Massachusetts and currently Baylor, Bruce Van De Velde previously of Iowa State, Herman Frazier of Hawaii, Rudy Keeling formerly of Emerson and now ECAC commissioner, Scott Devine of St. Mary's College (Md.), Tim Van Alstine of Western Illinois, Mark Wilson of Tennessee Tech, Bubba Cunningham of Ball State and currently Tulsa, Sandy Barbour (who followed him at Tulane) of California-Berkeley, Jim Phillips of Northern Illinois, Bernard Muir of Georgetown, Sandy Hatfield Clubb of Drake, Vic Cegles of Long Beach State and Norwood Teague of Virginia Commonwealth.
+White has served as mentor for an impressive list of senior level athletic administrators who have worked for him, then gone on to become directors of athletics - including Jim Sterk of Washington State, Tom Boeh of Ohio University and currently Fresno State, Ian McCaw of Northeastern, Massachusetts and currently Baylor, Bruce Van De Velde previously of Iowa State, Herman Frazier of Hawaii, Rudy Keeling of Emerson, Scott Devine of St. Mary's College (Md.), Tim Van Alstine of Western Illinois, Mark Wilson of Tennessee Tech, Bubba Cunningham of Ball State and currently Tulsa, Sandy Barbour (who followed him at Tulane) of California-Berkeley, Jim Phillips of Northern Illinois, Bernard Muir of Georgetown, Sandy Hatfield Clubb of Drake, Vic Cegles of Long Beach State and Norwood Teague of Virginia Commonwealth.

-White has his own weekly, hour-long radio show on WLS-AM 890 in Chicago - and he has a pre-game segment on Westwood One's radio broadcasts of Notre Dame football games.
+White has his own weekly, hour-long radio show in Chicago - and he has a pre-game segment on Westwood One's radio broadcasts of Notre Dame football games.